Syrup36/Senior-Project-Design-Doc/vault/concept.md

 - Resting on a hiking trail

 Each person will have a "description" of them in a submenu, that will hint at their current location as well as their personality.

+Talking to each person will reveal what they personally enjoy about the camping trip.
+Some friends will also talk about the specific area they are in.
+They will talk a bit about their lives before the trip as well.